bzzzm/ghiseul-monitor/README.md

 ### Can I fork/modify?

 Be my guest.
-If you think this script is missing some functionality that other can use, please make a PR.
+If you think this script is missing some functionality that others can use, please make a PR.

 ### Is this supported by ghiseul.ro?

 No, I have no affiliation with ghiseul.ro.
 To be honest I haven't even read the [Terms and Conditions](https://www.ghiseul.ro/ghiseul/public/informatii/termenisiconditii) to make sure that using this script is allowed.
-Probably not, so use at you OWN risk.
+Probably not, so use at your OWN risk.

 ### How do I... ?